Warmer than Norway and greener than Greenland; as “norths” go, northern Thailand is pretty brilliant.

 Lampang is the third largest town in Northern Thailand and capital of Lampang Province.
 The large town is another good base for day trips or to revive from a mountain hike.
 It’s still relatively quiet in terms of tourism compared to Chiang Mai, so you’ll feel you’ve strayed into an undiscovered Thai town.

-Again there isn’t a lack of temples to visit, and the architecture and history of these lana-era temples will stay with you for the rest of your trip.
+Again there isn’t a lack of temples to visit here, and the architecture and history of these lanna-era temples will stay with you for the rest of your trip.
 You’re probably starting to get the picture of how important religion and temples are to Thailand, especially in the North.

 STUNNING MOUNTAIN TRIPS AND BEYOND